maripo/JOSM_easypresets/README.md

 ## Create Presets
 * Select nodes or ways and click "Presets > Create Preset" menu.
 It shows a dialog containing tags extracted from the selection.
 * If you want to exclude some of listed tags, please uncheck "Use" checkboxes.
 * This plugin supports two types of tags.
-Check "Editable" checkbox if you want to make the value editable.
-If  the checkbox is not checked, the tag will be added as a fixed key-value pair.
+Select "Textbox" if you want to make the value editable.
+If "Fixed value" is selected, the tag will be added as a fixed key-value pair.
 * You can select target types such as nodes, ways and multipolygons.

 ## Use Presets